-NoSQL Vitess NoSQL databases do not define relationships between database tables, and only support a subset of the SQL language.
-Vitess is not a simple key-value store.
+Vitess Vitess is not a simple key-value store.
 It supports complex query semantics such as where clauses, JOINS, aggregation functions, and more.
-NoSQL datastores do not usually support transactions.
-NoSQL solutions have custom APIs, leading to custom architectures, applications, and tools.
-NoSQL solutions provide limited support for database indexes compared to MySQL.
 Vitess supports transactions.
 Vitess adds very little variance to MySQL, a database that most people are already accustomed to working with.
-Vitess allows you to use all of MySQL's indexing functionality to optimize query performance.
+Vitess allows you to use all of MySQL's indexing description: PDFs of vitess.io/docs at the time of previous versions